 Instructors who receive an award for online development will participate in online design and facilitation sessions (no more than 20 hours over the course of a calendar year) designed to help you collaborate with and receive support from peers and instructional design experts and apply design and teaching best practices to your own course.

-This funding will provide support for course or program development in summer 2019, fall 2019, and/or spring 2020 for launch in summer 2020.
-It is important to note that courses receiving funding will first be delivered in summer 2020.
+This funding will provide support for course or program development in summer.
+It is important to note that courses receiving funding will first be delivered in summer 2021.